kianenigma/what-blockchain-actually/content/Content/What/What Is This All About?.md

 In the Bitcoin network, such branches of hard-science are most notably cryptography, economics, and distributed systems.
 The main discovery of Bitcoin was that if one combines these branches of science together, they can build a system that is *equally trustworthy* of behaving according to certain rules, yet it requires no [[Trust]]worthy human to sit in the center.

-And the Bitcoin network is exactly one example of that: a simple bank, giving the ability to anyone to open an account in it, with basic rules that allow storage and transfer of value, all without a human-based [[Authority]] sitting in the middle.
+And the Bitcoin network is exactly one example of that: a simple bank, giving the ability to anyone to open an account in it, with basic rules that allow store and transfer of value, all without a human-based d[[Authority]] sitting in the middle.

 > **Bitcoin's main novelty is demonstrating that creating an [[Authority]] with [[Trust#Science-based Trust|science-based trust]] is possible, and people are willing to store their wealth with this [[Authority]].**